cpmech/gosl/ml/README.md

 1. Implement Support Vector Machines
 2. Implement Artificial Neural Networks
-3. Implement K-means clustering
-4. Implement concurrency and add an option to run code in parallel
+3. Implement concurrency and add an option to run code in parallel

 ## Linear and Logistic Regression